TastelessVoid/Bot-Shock/README.md

 Review the [Privacy Policy](PRIVACY.md) to understand how Bot Shock handles your data.

+## Terms of Service

+By using this software you agree to the [Terms of Service](TERMS.md).
+Please read them carefully.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.